-- Bachelor of Psychology from Saint Michael's College
+- BA in Psychology from Saint Michael's College

-- Master of Social Work from Salem State College
+- MSW in Social Work from Salem State College

-- PhD Public Policy from USM Muskie School
+- PhD in Public Policy from the University of Southern Maine

 Paul has taught at USM since 2004.
 He developed and teaches the Using Technology in Adult Learning course for the Master’s in Adult and Higher Education program.
 He recently became an instructor in USM’s Leadership and Organizational Studies program, teaching Leading Through Conflict.
 Other USM courses have included Choices, Changes & Careers, Academic Self-Management, and College & Career Success.
 During his 17 years at USM, Paul has served as a Coordinator of the Student Success Center, the Director of Early Student Success, and as a clinician in University Counseling Services.
 He is currently the Coordinator of Learning Support at USM’s Learning Commons.
 Outside of the university, Paul has been a lead instructor for AdCare Educational Institute of Maine and a Contract Trainer for the Prevention Research Institute in Lexington, Kentucky.

 Paul, a life-long Red Sox fan, is originally from Beverly, Massachusetts, and relocated to Maine to marry his wife Katie in 1995.
-He and Katie revel in spending time with their two daughters (ages 15 and 11) and their 6-year old black lab.
+He and Katie revel in spending time with their two daughters and faithful black lab.
 The family enjoys books and movies in the science fiction and fantasy genres, along with outdoor activities such as ice skating, hiking, and kayaking.